 DG set Rating in kVA at a particular PF

 - The power factor so assumed should be in line with the average power factor prevalent in the industry.
-A typical industrial load comprises of induction motors (typical PF of 0.8 to 0.85), non-linear loads (typical PF of 0.5 to 0.6) and combination of unity PF loads (Resistive heating and incandescent lighting).
+A typical industrial load comprises induction motors (typical PF of 0.8 to 0.85), non-linear loads (typical PF of 0.5 to 0.6), and a combination of unity PF loads (Resistive heating and incandescent lighting).
 Hence assuming an average power factor of 0.85 for typical industrial loads is considered acceptable by convention.

-- Consequently a power factor of 0.85 is used for calculating the kW, which is then converted to the BHP rating of the prime mover.
+- Consequently, a power factor of 0.85 is used for calculating the kW, which is then converted to the BHP rating of the prime mover.
 BHP rating so obtained is the output of the prime mover.
 Considering suitable engine losses it becomes possible to calculate the power rating of the engine.

 Power Factor of loads supplied by DG sets can therefore be improved closer to unity by use of suitable Reactive Power Compensation Systems keeping in view the rated current loading is not exceeded.

 Let us consider an example for the same:

 ** Any industry has a 1000 kVA DG set which is loaded at an average of 600 kW at 0.7 PF.
 In addition, there are 125 kW of other loads within the same installation, which are not loaded on the DG set due to capacity restrictions that arise during the occurrence of short-term peak loads, such as motor starting, and intermittent welding load.
 Due to this, productivity in the Industry is lowered when the DG Set is in operation.

 During the period when the Utility supply is available all loads can be operated.
 Is it possible to improve productivity when DG Set is in operation?